The technique is a procedure or set of rules, standards or protocols that aims to achieve a specific and effective result.

 It is not unique to humans, although its techniques are more complex.

-The technique requires both manual and intellectual skills, often the use of tools and always a wide range of knowledge.
+Requires both manual and intellectual skills, often the use of tools and always a wide range of knowledge.

-The technique is not exclusive to man, as it also manifests itself in the activity of other animals and responds to their need for survival.
+Is not exclusive to man, as it also manifests itself in the activity of other animals and responds to their need for survival.

 In animals the techniques are characteristic of each species.